 You can read the science behind it, but basically it causes the potatoes to naturally produce more sugar and makes them more flavorful.
 Which means YOU don’t need to add much to make these reminiscent of that sugar laden sweet potato casserole that’s probably on your menu.

-So cut out all that silly old marshmallow sweet potato casserole fluff and switch up your sweet potato game with this delicious sweet and spicy combo!
+This Thanksgiving cut out all that silly old marshmallow sweet potato casserole fluff and switch up your sweet potato game with this delicious sweet and spicy combo!

 The BEST Oven roasted sweet potatoes with pecans.
 These pecans are tossed with apple brandy and coconut for an absolutely delicious way to serve sweet potatoes without all that marshmallow stuff!